daydreamboy/WCJSONTranslator/README.md

 # WCJSONTranslator
-A tool for translating specific template
+A tool for translating specific template JSON into plain JSON